apache/trafficserver/doc/developer-guide/documentation/building.en.rst

 **************************

 All documentation and related files are located in the source tree under the ``doc/`` directory.
-Makefiles are generated automatiically by the main configure script.
+Makefiles are generated automatically by the main configure script.
 For simplicity's sake, it is recommended that contributors new to the documentation make use of the included Vagrant configurations, as these will take care of providing all dependencies.
 Please refer to the